 Gallery 235 at the Rubenstein Arts Center 2020 Campus Dr Durham,

 Art and science have a lot of things in common, yet people don’t always see it that way.
 Scientists often spend hours taking and editing beautiful images and videos to help describe their research, however, members of the public rarely get to see these works.
-This exhibit, organized by Duke INSPIRE, aims to bring the creativity of art and science together for a wide audience.
+This exhibit, organized by graduate student members of Duke INSPIRE, aims to bring the creativity of art and science together for a wide audience.
 Scientists will either present original works or they will be paired with artists.
 Participating artists will create their own interpretations, in whatever media they choose, of a piece of work their partner-scientist thinks truly captures their research.
 Our efforts will culminate at this opening event, where artists and scientists will join forces to present their pieces.

 Duke INSPIRE is composed of Duke Biomedical Predoctoral Candidates and Graduate Students from diverse backgrounds and disciplines.
 INSPIRE is dedicated to the enrichment of PhD education and discussion of leading-edge scientific technique with great potential positive impact to society.
 With over 60 members across 13 different departments, Duke INSPIRE is growing and actively engaged in scientific discourse within the Duke Community, Durham, and beyond, with the goal of enhancing the impact of scientific advancement.